 Guitar is not the easiest instrument to learn, however, the same things that make the guitar difficult to control allow it to be expressive later on.
 The time it takes to learn varies, but if you are consistent with daily practice you should have the ability to play some chords and play through some simple songs and melodies in about three months.
 This period is the biggest hurdle, and once you have cleared it playing becomes much easier and more enjoyable.

 Yes!
+In fact, most of my students are adults!
 If you can commit to regular, focused practice sessions you will move forward, and faster than you might think.
 It is completely within reach for anyone with the time and desire to learn.

 Yes!
 I enjoy teaching children!
 When I was younger, I suffered from rigid, impersonal instruction, and I didn't prefer learning music that way.
 Having a positive experience when first being exposed to music is paramount, so I do my best to create a collaborative, enjoyable learning environment with all my younger students.
 There isn't a minimum age requirement, as long as your child can remain focused during our lessons (maybe with a quick break or two).